-Glenn H. Hutchins, age 46, has been a director since April 2000.
-Mr. Hutchins is currently a managing member of Silver Lake Technology Management, L.L.C., which he co-founded in January 1999.
-Silver Lake Technology Management is a manager of private technology equity firms, including Silver Lake Partners, L.P., and is the general partner of Silver Lake Partners L.P.
-Prior to Silver Lake Technology Management, from 1994 to 1999, Mr. Hutchins was a Senior Managing Director of The Blackstone Group, where he focused on private equity investing.
-Mr. Hutchins is a director of Datek Online Holdings, Corp., Island ECN, Inc. and New SAC (Seagate Technologies).
+GLENN H. HUTCHINS, age 46, has been a director since April 2000.
+Mr. Hutchins has been a managing member of Silver Lake Technology Management, L.L.C., a technology private equity firm, since February 1999.
+Prior to Silver Lake, from 1994 to 1999, Mr. Hutchins was a Senior Managing Director of The Blackstone Group, where he focused on private equity investing.
+Mr. Hutchins is a director of Datek Online Holdings, Island ECN and Seagate Technologies.
 He is also a director and vice chairman of the board of CARE, Inc. and a trustee of Lawrenceville School.
 Mr. Hutchins graduated from Harvard College, Harvard Business School and Harvard Law School.

-Stephen G. Pagliuca, age 46, has been a director since July 1990.
+STEPHEN G. PAGLIUCA, age 46, has been a director since July 1990.
 He is a founding partner of Information Partners Capital Fund, L.P., a venture capital fund, and has served as its Managing Partner since 1989.
 He is also a Managing Director of Bain Capital, Inc., an investment firm with which Information Partners is associated.
 Prior to 1989, Mr. Pagliuca was a partner at Bain & Company, where he managed client relationships in the information services, software, credit services and health care industries.
-He is on the board of directors of Dade International, DexterUs, Dynamic Details and FTO.
-Mr. Pagliuca, a Certified Public Accountant, holds a B.A. degree from Duke University and a M.B.A. degree from Harvard Business School.
+He is on the board of directors of Dade International, DexterUs Dynamic Details and FTO.
+Mr. Pagliuca, a Certified Public Accountant, holds a B.A. degree from Duke

+University and a M.B.A. degree from Harvard Business School.

-David J. Roux, age 45, has been a director since July 2001.
+DAVID J. ROUX, age 45, has been a director since July 2001.
 Mr. Roux is currently a managing member of Silver Lake Technology Management, L.L.C., which he co-founded in January 1999.
-Silver Lake Technology Management is a manager of private technology equity firms, including Silver Lake Partners, L.P. and is the general partner of Silver Lake Partners, L.P.
-From February 1998 to November 1998, he served as the Chief Executive Officer and President of Liberate Technologies, then a majority-owned subsidiary of Oracle Corporation.
-From September 1994 until December 1998, he held various management positions with Oracle Corporation, most recently as Executive Vice President of Corporate Development.
+From February 1998 to November 1998, he served as the Chief Executive Officer and President of Liberate Technologies.
+From September 1994 until December 1998, Mr. Roux held various management positions with Oracle, most recently as Executive Vice President of Corporate Development.
 Before joining Oracle, Mr. Roux served as Senior Vice President, Marketing and Business Development at Central Point Software from April 1992 to July 1994.
-From October 1987 to April 1992, Mr. Roux served in various capacities at Lotus Corporation, most recently as Senior Vice President of the Portable Computing Group.
-Before joining Lotus, he co-founded and served as the Chief Executive Officer of Datext, a CD-ROM publishing company, from June 1984 to October 1987.
-Mr. Roux currently serves as Chairman of the Board of Liberate Technologies and New SAC (Seagate Technologies).
-He also serves on the boards of Crystal Decisions, eConnections, SubmitOrder and Xoriant.
-Mr. Roux holds a B.A. degree from Harvard College where he graduated magna cum laude, a M.B.A. degree from Harvard Business School, and a M. Phil degree in economics from Kings College, Cambridge University (United Kingdom).
+From October 1987 to April 1992, Mr. Roux served in various capacities at Lotus, a software company, most recently as Senior Vice President of the Portable Computing Group.
+Before joining Lotus, Mr. Roux co-founded and served as the Chief Executive Officer of Datext, a CD-ROM publishing company, from June 1984 to October 1987.
+Mr. Roux currently serves as Chairman of the Board of Liberate Technologies and New SAC (Seagate Technologies); he also serves on the boards of Crystal Decisions, eConnections, SubmitOrder and Xoriant.
+Mr. Roux holds a from